ARMmbed/mbed-os-5-docs/docs/refs/api/drivers/PwmOut.md

 #### PwmOut

-Use the PwmOut interface to control the frequency and mark-to-space ratio of a digital pulse train.
+Use the PwmOut interface to control the frequency and duty cycle of a PWM signal.

+**Tips:**

+* Set the cycle time first, then set the duty cycle using either a relative time period via the write() function or an absolute time period using the pulsewidth() function.
+* The default period is 0.020s, and the default pulse width is 0.
+* The PwmOut interface can express the pulse train in many ways to fit different use cases.
+You can express the period and pulse width directly in units of seconds, millisecond or microseconds.
+You can also express the pulse width as a percentage of the the period.

 ##### API